project-hatohol/hatohol/CodingConvention.md

   * Event loop
   * I/O functions associated with the event loop such as timer, idle, and GIOChannel.
 - pthread
-  * Actually features are wrapped by HatoholThreadBase class and MLPL (a library for Hatohol).
+  * Actually features are wrapped by HatoholThreadBase class and HFL (a library for Hatohol).

 #### Not using
 - Boost